 - The phenomemon is independent of the vector FORMAT.
 You can translate to SHAPEFILE, the same happens!

-#2 Updated by Katharina King about 5 years ago
+#2 Updated by Katharina King over 5 years ago

 The Vector file holds geometry lines with 0 length!
 It seems qGis doesn't like that and stops rendering at specific zoom levels.